Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 https://github.com/Virtual-Coffee/vc-preptember/assets/45172775/55a4e380-7b8b-4a36-a843-95237e66d4db

+> [!TIP]
-You can always ask for help in the `#open-source` or `#help-and-pairing` channel in Slack.
+> - You can always ask for help in the `#open-source` or `#help-and-pairing` channel in Slack.
 We're here to help you 💙!

-**Note**:

-- We recommend resolving the merge conflicts in your local environment rather than directly on GitHub.
+> - We recommend resolving the merge conflicts in your local environment rather than directly on GitHub.
-- For this contribution, we recommend you _accept both changes_.
+> - For this contribution, we recommend you _accept both changes_.

 ## Awaiting Review